Why “A Fistful of Neurons”?

 What is it all about?

 I love geeking out over blood, bones, and biology.
 A Fistful of Neurons is where I get to do just that.
-It’s a mix of science, space, anatomy, and health-related posts with some personal anecdotes thrown in as I push forward in my education and medical career.
+It’s a mix of science, space, anatomy, and health-related posts with some personal anecdotes thrown in as I push forward with my professional goals.
 Thanks for coming along for the ride!